 When she is not focused on her work at Pilgrims Hospice, Monica enjoys spending time with her husband and two teenage boys and can be most often found cheering her boys on at a hockey arena or swimming pool.
 She also enjoys gardening and walking her dog, and travelling with her family.

-Outside of Pilgrims Hospice, she engages in a creative community life with her daughter, participating in music and arts festivals, enjoying the river valley with her dog Teddy Bear, and dreaming of travel.
+Outside of Pilgrims, she engages in yoga, daily river valley walks, and a creative community life with her daughter, participating in intercultural arts activities.

-Bonnie enjoys a rewarding career with Pilgrims Hospice Society, managing the Adult Respite Day Program, since 2011.
+Bonnie enjoys a rewarding career with Pilgrims Hospice Society that began in 2011.
 She has worked as a Licensed Practical Nurse in Renal Dialysis, Long Term Care and Acute Care since 1995.

-Bonnie also manages the Compassionate Companions home hospice program, connecting many palliative clients with our volunteers and facilitating meaningful relationships when they are so needed.
+Bonnie manages the Hospice Day Program and Home-Visiting Program and established the No One Dies Alone Program, connecting many palliative clients with our volunteers and facilitating meaningful relationships when they are so needed.

 Outside of Pilgrims Hospice, Bonnie enjoys spending time with her 3 girls, riding her motorcycle, and travelling.